gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

 0.01m_{35} + 0.05m_{55} + 0.05m_{75} &\leq 384 \\
 0.01m_{36} + 0.05m_{56} + 0.05m_{76} &\leq 0
 ```

 for the planer.

 Lastly, we need to link the manufacturing, holding and selling variables together.
 We can only sell or store what is already available, either freshly manufactured or from the previous month's inventory, which is 0 in the first month.
-Thus for Product 1
+Thus for Product 1, we have that

 ```{math}
 m_{11}-s_{11}-h_{11} &= 0 \\
 h_{11} + m_{12}-s_{12}-h_{12} &= 0 \\